 Seldom seen since its 1933 limited release, ALICE IN WONDERLAND, Paramount's champagne and hashish centerpiece, can stand on its head proudly, for it turns out to be awash in the same surrealist insanity that so scintillatingly varnishes the studio's peak pre-code '32-34 comedy output, i.e. MILLION DOLLAR LEGS, SNOW WHITE, DUCK SOUP and INTERNATIONAL HOUSE (1933 Paramount was, sez I, the best).
 For a long time we had to take it on faith that this movie was as boring as those few who saw it said it was, and those few were wrong (maybe because of terrible dupes- the only way to see it for decades).
 All I know is that I would have flipped to catch this on a five AM Saturday morning UHF station as an early-rising kid in the 70s, or an up-all-night acidhead in the 80s.
-Kids' TV was a big tent back then: a five AM late night PLAN NINE FROM OUTER SPACE or VELVET VAMPIRE showing would segue into weird Z-grade European 'kiddie matinee' nightmares like RED RIDING HOOD AND THE MONSTERS before finally morphing into LAND OF THE LOST, and all as easy as falling down a K-hole or giggling all night at a ouija board slumber party while our parents wife-swapped and played bridge and drank gin below.
+Kids' TV was a big tent back then: a five AM late night PLAN NINE FROM OUTER SPACE or VELVET VAMPIRE showing would segue into weird Z-grade European 'kiddie matinee' nightmares like RED RIDING HOOD AND THE MONSTERS before finally morphing into LAND OF THE LOST, and all as easy as falling down a K-hole or giggling all night at a ouija board slumber party while downstairs our parents wife-swapped over bridge and highballs and left unguarded candy bowls within stairs' reach.

-I was never more enraptured by movies then at those times, the lingering images of dreams from mere minutes ago in bed segueing into surreal late night monster movies segueing into early kid puppet show imagery.
-And finally seeing ALICE on TCM the other night, I know that if this came on either decade I wouldn't have known if I was seeing an early Sid and Marty Kroft-style life size puppet kid's show or a late-late-late show horror movie, and to me there is no higher compliment.
-Director Norman Z. McLeod (MONKEY BUSINESS, HORSEFEATHERS), screenwriter Joseph Mankiewicz and set designer Menzies (CHANDU) have somehow alchemically combined all those influences, decades before they happened, and that has made the difference.
+I was never more enraptured by movies than at those times, the lingering images of dreams from mere minutes ago in bed segueing into surreal late night monster movies segueing into early kid puppet show imagery while the room around me spun to a gentle stop.
+And finally seeing ALICE on TCM the other night, I know it would have fit right in.
+If this came on at 5AM on some local TV station in the 70s I wouldn't have known if I was seeing an early Sid and Marty Kroft-style life size puppet kid's show or a late-late-late show horror movie, and to me there is no higher compliment than that.
+Director Norman Z. McLeod (MONKEY BUSINESS, HORSEFEATHERS), screenwriter Joseph Mankiewicz (ALL ABOUT EVE, MILLION DOLLAR LEGS) and set designer William Cameron Menzies (CHANDU, SVENGALI) have somehow alchemically combined all those influences mere decades before they happened, and that has made some of the difference.

-Even if you don't have that context, maybe you can remember when you were a kid on some haunted or pirate ride at Disney World or some other amusement Park and imagined what it would be like to sneak out of your little car/log flume and into the elaborate animatronic tableaux on either side of the canal or tracks, to hide there, amidst the moving figures?
-To go off grid, as it were?
-Well, if there was a Paramountland, or a Fleischerland, and a ride through Betty Boop's early great classics rendered in black and white automated papier mache figures, and you were kind of stuck there, and, like Lisa Simpson at Duffworld, drank the acid-spiked water, and were hanging out with a spookily calm and fearless ten year-old blonde who dragged you around to all the little vignettes and did all the talking, then that's this.
-And if that sounds like a good time, and if you love cheap rattletrap haunted houses, and creative miniature golf courses, and psychedelic mushrooms, then with the help of Mankiewicz's trippy wit, Carroll's trippy source material, McLeod's zippy unpretentious pace, and Menzies' cartoonish backdrops, this Boopland paradise for acid-addled pre-code Paramount devotees who've had Windsor McKay-style dreams after too much rarebit or cold medicine.
+Maybe you can remember when you were a kid on some haunted or pirate ride at Disney World or some other amusement Park and imagined--cozy and excited in the darkness, what it would be like to sneak out of your little car/log flume and into the elaborate animatronic tableaux on either side of the car/log, to get off at the corner and hide there, amidst the moving figures?
+To go off-grid, as it were, amidst the papier mache houses and slow life-size figures?
+Well, if there was a Paramountland, or a Fleischerland, with a ride through Max Fleischer's surreal pre-code classics rendered in black and white, and you were kind of stuck there, and, like Lisa Simpson at Duffworld, drank the acid-spiked water, and were hanging out with a spookily calm and fearless ten year-old blonde who dragged you around to all the little vignettes and did all the talking, then that's this ALICE.
+And if that sounds like a good time, and if you love cheap rattletrap carnival haunted houses, and miniature golf courses, and psychedelic mushrooms, then with the help of Mankiewicz's trippy wit, Carroll's trippy source material, McLeod's zippy unpretentious pace, and Menzies' cartoonish backdrops, this Boopland paradise for you, and all the other acid-addled pre-code Paramount devotees who've had Windsor McKay-style dreams after too much rarebit or cold medicine.

-And at those times, when they were needed most, Paramount pre-code (before anyone knew what that meant) Betty Boop, W.C.
+And at those times, when they were needed most, Paramount pre-codes (before anyone knew what that meant)--Betty Boop, W.C.
 Fields, Marx Bros, and Cary Grant--were like glowing toasty fires in the cold darkness.
-One look into their crazy eyes and we'd know they could see us and felt our pain, they "got it."
+One look into their crazy eyes and we'd know they could see us-- they "got it."
 If MGM was the studio of amphetamines and apple pie, Warners of beer and coffee, and Universal of laudanum and gin, then Paramount was the studio of psychedelics and champagne and ALICE IN WONDERLAND their ideal 'literary adaptation.'

-Fully obscuring Cary Grant's head in the mock turtle costume isn't the only misstep of course, but which Alice adaptation is--to the kids' and critics' alike--perfect?
+That said, there are missteps: fully obscuring Cary Grant's beautiful head in the mock turtle costume, for example, but which Alice adaptation is--for kids' and critics' alike--perfect?
 None.
-Disney's 1951 cartoon version is too literal and pedantic; Burton's is beautiful and thrilling but lacks surrealist savvy; Jan Svankmajer's is hallucinatory and uncanny childhood nightmare-level disturbing but lacks class and diction; and all the BBC versions are too much the same other way around.
-But Paramount's pre-code Alice is sooo wrong on the other hand, it's better than right, it dissolves like a sugar cube under a steady stream of absinthe, maybe a headache later but for as long as now lasts, magical.
+Disney's 1951 cartoon version is too literal and pedantic; Tim Burton's is beautiful and thrilling but lacks surrealist savvy; Jan Svankmajer's is hallucinatory and uncanny childhood nightmare-level disturbing but lacks class and diction; and all the BBC versions are too much the same other way around.
+But Paramount's pre-code Alice is sooo wrong on the other hand, it's better than right.
+It dissolves like a sugar cube under a steady stream of absinthe, maybe a headache will result later but for as long as now lasts, magical.

-Anyway, I had trouble getting past the first few minutes that last time it was on TCM, but this time I came in after the first quarter, half-paying attention and soon there was this crazy mock turtle with a strange yet familiar voice, and I wasn't at all sure it even was Cary Grant inside the shell (since I didn't remember which part he played), until he sings "Turtle Soup" with that British music hall trill and you realize the foundational bedrock upon which 'the' Cary Grant was formed-- all the vaudeville pratfalls and "love to be beside the seaside" style hoofery, that fell below the surface, deep into ocean canyons (surfacing occasionally in diegesis as in Sylvia Scarlet) until he was, simply put, perfect scenery, high and never dry.
-So it's rather gratifying to see (or rather hear) this sudden resonant force.
-It's a bit like when he breaks down in front of the child services judge in Penny Serenade and you're like whoa, Cary, we never see this side of you, you're usually so cool!
-It makes us weak in the knees all over again to realize the vast wealth of brilliance and jubilance folded and edited and streamlined until he was, as Stanley Cavell put it, "fit to stand the gaze of millions."
+Anyway, I had trouble getting past the first few minutes that last time it was on TCM, but this time I came in after the first quarter, half-paying attention and soon there was this crazy mock turtle with a strange yet familiar voice, and I wasn't at all sure it even was Cary Grant inside the shell, until he sings "Turtle Soup" with this bizarro British music hall trill and suddenly there it is, the foundational bedrock upon which 'the' Cary Grant was formed-- the vaudeville pratfalls and "love to be beside the seaside" hoofery that fell below the surface, deep into ocean canyons (surfacing occasionally, as in Sylvia Scarlet) until to provide the bedrock underneath his rising star.
+So it's rather gratifying to see (or rather hear) this sudden resonant force, returning like the repressed under the safety of this inscrutable sea horse turtle persona.
+It's so out of character for his usual cool that it made me think of that scene when he breaks down in front of the child services judge in Penny Serenade and you're like whoa, Cary, we never see this side of you, you're usually so cool!
+It makes us weak in the knees all over again to realize the vast wealth of brilliance and jubilance folded and edited and streamlined until Grant was, as Stanley Cavell put it, "fit to stand the gaze of millions."

 |I've had childhood 'too much chocolate' nightmares that look just like this|